skip to main content

 Verizon has the second-highest rating for overall customer satisfaction among 15 national internet providers in our latest customer satisfaction survey.
 In fact, it ranks within the top three across the board, with reliability and speed satisfaction as its strongest points.
 You simply can’t go wrong with Verizon’s fiber internet.

 We can’t paint the same pretty picture with Optimum.
-It has rock-bottom scores in customer satisfaction and price, the latter of which isn’t surprising given how Optimum used to have steep price hikes after the introductory pricing.
-It ranks slightly better in reliability, speed, and overall satisfaction, but not by much.
-Verizon’s fiber is by far the better pick if you can get it, hands down.
+It has rock-bottom scores in customer satisfaction and price—understable, given its history of steep price hikes after low introductory pricing.
+Optimum ranks slightly better in reliability, speed, and overall satisfaction, but not by much.
+Verizon’s fiber is the better pick if you can get it, hands down.

 Best TV and internet combos